 Drone For Commercial Use Regulations

 Under Singapore laws, all non-recreational or research i.e commercial drone operators need a an Operator Permit is granted by CAAS to ensure safe operation of UA, taking into account the applicant’s organisational set-up, competency of the personnel especially those flying the UA, procedures to manage safety including the conduct of safety risk assessments, and the airworthiness of each of the aircraft.
 This operator permit is valid for up to one year, and must be renewed annually.
 An updated List of Unmanned Aircraft Operator Permit Holders can be found on CAAS website.
 On top of having an Operator Permit, an Activity Permit must be applied before each flight, either Class 1 or 2, and this can take 10 working days to process and still subject to approval from the authorities.
+All drones that weigh more than 250g will have to be registered regardless of recreational or commercial use, from 2 Jan 2020.

 More Private Condo Management Banning Drone Use